ME-ICA/tedana/CONTRIBUTING.md

 ## Recognizing contributions

-ME-ICA follows the [all-contributors][link_allcontributors] specification, so we welcome and recognize all contributions from documentation to testing to code development.
+We welcome and recognize all contributions from documentation to testing to code development.
-You can see a list of current contributors in our [README][link_readme].
+You can see a list of current contributors in the [contributors tab][link_contributors].

 ## Thank you!